Vyacheslav Molotov: Postwar career

 At the 19th Party Congress in 1952, Molotov was elected to the replacement for the Politburo, the Presidium, but was not listed among the members of the newly established secret body known as the Bureau of the Presidium, which indicated that he had fallen out of Stalin's favour.
 At the 19th Congress, Stalin said "there has been criticism of comrade Molotov and Mikoyan by the Central Committee," mistakes that included letting the British ambassador publish "bourgeois newspapers in our country".
 Both Molotov and Mikoyan were falling out of favour rapidly, with Stalin telling Beria, Khrushchev, Malenkov and Nikolai Bulganin that he no longer wanted to see Molotov and Mikoyan around.

+For the reason that Molotov was the prime minister from 1930 to 1941 and the komissar of foreign affairs between the years of 1939-1949 Stalin considered Molotov as a potential successor.
+Therefore Stalin judged: Molotov was aimed to get liquidated but the death of Stalin, before the planned execution as known, saved Molotov's life then.

 At his 73rd birthday, Stalin treated both with disgust.
 In his speech to the 20th Party Congress in 1956, Khrushchev told delegates that Stalin had plans for "finishing off" Molotov and Mikoyan in the aftermath of the 19th Congress.